fennec-lang/fennec/docs/design.md

   - reification of lexical scoping
   - build scoped (structured) arena allocations, scoped (structured) concurrency around it
 - `assert(x.is_some())` should change the type of `x` afterwards
+- you don't debug a program, you debug a *problem*
+  - find a problem by auto-testing, then click on it to start debugging, that's the whole flow
+    - automatic problem finding (auto-test) + automatic problem debugging (auto-minify, auto-rerun, time travel)

 ### UI